Statric/dedaptive/README.md

 `screenMental`.
 Given these estimations first sex and then age values are simulated.
 These procedure can be performed with the function `simulateSexAge` below:

+Our goal, however, is to create an entire data set that reflects the same relationships between variables as in `screenMental`, without re-using any real observations (including age and sex).
+To this end, we first simulate new values for sex and age.
+We estimate

+- the marginal distribution of sex, and

+- sex-specific kernel densities of age (age conditional on sex)

+from `screenMental`, and then simulate first sex and then the age given the sex from these estimated distributions.
+This is implemented in the function `simulateSexAge` below (not integrated in the package `dedaptive`):

 ``` r
 simulateSexAge <- function(data, nSim,